What Happens During the Initial Mediation Session?

 1. Welcomes and Introductions

 Every mediator begins with a welcome, which includes introductions.
 The mediator shares their name and role along with each party to the mediation disputes.
-The mediator will ensure all parties are comfortable and safe before proceeding.
+The mediator will ensure all parties are comfortable before proceeding.

 2. Explaining the Mediation Process